zinchse/ts-is-fresh/docs/text/algorithm.rst

    :width: 90 %
    :align: center

-In practice, a large number of currencies are always traded, we can take this information into account!
-Of course, we will not be able to take into account all currencies - the growth in the number of parameters is too large.
-So it was decided to select 10 currencies that have the **highest correlation** with the target currency.
+In real-world scenarios, numerous currencies are actively traded, and we can leverage this information in our analysis.
+However, considering all currencies simultaneously would lead to an excessively large number of parameters, making the task computationally challenging.
+Therefore, we employ a selection process to identify the top 10 currencies that exhibit the highest correlation with the target currency.

-In our case, correlation is the Euclidean distance between vectors of % price changes.
+To quantify correlation, we calculate the Euclidean distance between the vectors of percentage price changes.
+This allows us to identify the currencies that are most closely aligned with the target currency's price movements.

 After that, for each of the currencies, we calculated the features that were selected for the target currency in the previous step.
 Combined the information obtained into one large table.
-And again started the cycle of work with one time series.
+And run the cycle of selection again, as in the case of a single time series.
 At the output, we get features selected statistically and with the help of importance values, calculated both for the target currency and for others!